-DUI CAUSING INJURY UNDER CALIFORNIA VEHICLE CODE SECTION 23103
+DUI CAUSING INJURY UNDER CALIFORNIA VEHICLE CODE SECTION 23153

-HOW CAN I BE CONVICTED OF DUI CAUSING INJURY UNDER VEHICLE CODE 23103?
+HOW CAN I BE CONVICTED OF DUI CAUSING INJURY UNDER VEHICLE CODE 23153?

-To be convicted of DUI causing injury, the prosecution must prove, beyond a reasonable doubt, that you
+To be convicted of DUI causing injury, the prosecution must prove, beyond a reasonable doubt, that you:

-While breaking any other law or otherwise operating your vehicle in a negligent manner, AND
+Did so, while breaking any other law or otherwise operating your vehicle in a negligent manner, AND

-In breaking that law or committing that negligent act
+In breaking that law or committing that negligent act.

 This means that, after hearing all of the evidence, if the jury is convinced that all three elements are fulfilled, then they will find the defendant “guilty” of DUI causing injury.
 But, if the jury has any reasonable doubt as to even one of the above elements, then a “not guilty” verdict will result.

-POSSIBLE DEFENSES TO VEHICLE CODE 23103
+POSSIBLE DEFENSES TO VEHICLE CODE 23153

 YOU WEREN’T DRIVING THE CAR

-While it seems obvious, you should remember that to prove your guilt on DUI causing injury unless the prosecution proves that you were actually driving a vehicle.
-Sometimes the evidence identifying the driver is not so cut and dry.
-Perhaps the prosecution or their witnesses just assumed that someone nearest to a car post-accident, or maybe eye-witness identifications of you as the driver are inconsistent, uncorroborated, or simply just not credible.
+While it seems obvious, you must be driving to be found guilty.You should remember that unless the prosecution proves that you were actually driving a vehicle, sometimes the evidence that identifies the driver is not so cut and dry.There’s the possibility that the prosecution or their witnesses just assumed that someone near a car, post-accident, is the driver, or perhaps the eye-witness identifications of you as the driver are inconsistent, uncorroborated, or simply just not credible.

 YOU WEREN’T DUI WHEN YOU WERE DRIVING

 Furthermore, remember that the prosecution has to prove that you were actually DUI at the time of the accident.
 Consider, for example, a case where the defendant gets into a serious accident and survives, but someone else is hurt.
 The defendant was completely sober during the accident, but afterwards decides to run into a nearby bar and down a few shots to “take the edge off.”
 Police soon arrive with civilians in tow, screaming that the defendant was just driving the car that got into the accident.
-Naturally, the police suspect (correctly) that the defendant is intoxicated and chemical tests prove this.
+Naturally, the police suspect that the defendant is intoxicated and the chemical tests prove this.
 However, if the evidence presented at trial shows all of the above, this defendant will be found “not guilty” of DUI causing injury because he was not under the influence of anything at the time of the accident.
 He might be civilly liable for damages related to the accident, and he may have violated some other vehicle code sections depending on how his driving went leading up to the accident.
-But under these facts, the Defendant would be acquitted of DUI causing injury.
+Therefore,under these facts, the defendant would be acquitted of DUI causing injury.

 YOUR ACTIONS DID NOT CAUSE THE VICTIM’S INJURIES

-Remember that the prosecution has to prove not only that you were DUI and someone was injured, but that while you were DUI, you broke some law or drove in some negligent manner, and that law-breaking or negligent driving caused the victim’s injuries.
+Remember that the prosecution not only has to prove not only that you were DUI and someone was injured, but that while you were DUI you broke another law or drove in a negligent manner, and that law-breaking or negligent driving caused the victim’s injuries.
 In some cases, the defendant, while DUI, speeds or drives in and out of traffic lanes and hits somebody else.
 In those cases, the defendant will likely be found guilty of DUI causing injury.
-In others, however, the connection between the defendant’s bad driving and the victim’s injury is less clear.
+However, in others cases, the connection between the defendant’s bad driving and the victim’s injury is less clear.

-POSSIBLE PENALTIES AND JAIL TIME FOR VC 23103
+POSSIBLE PENALTIES AND JAIL TIME FOR VC 23153

 DUI causing injury is often charged as a misdemeanor.
 As such, the possible penalties can be:

-DUI school for 3, 9, 18, or 30 months
+DUI school for 3, 9, 18, or 30 months.

-1 or 3 year license suspension
+1 or 3 year license suspension.

 A third conviction for DUI causing injury is charged as a felony, and the penalties for felony DUI causing injury include:

-2, 3, or 4 years prison (plus 3-6 if anyone suffers “great” bodily injury)
+2, 3, or 4 years prison (plus 3 to 6 years if anyone suffers “great” bodily injury).

-5 year drivers license revocation
+5 year drivers license revocation.

-Habitual traffic offender status for 3 years
+Habitual traffic offender status for 3 years.